Home About & Contact

 Bottom station (street level) – 3917 St Elmo Avenue, Chattanooga, TN

-The Incline Railway is a 125-year old funicular railway system that takes you to the top of Lookout Mountain.
+The Incline Railway is a 125-year-old funicular railway system that takes you to the top of Lookout Mountain.

 Our journey to the top of Lookout Mountain started at street level.
 Inside the incline car, the seats are set up with two seats on each side.
-The tilted chair angle and glass ceiling makes for incredible panoramic views on your way up.
-There really isn’t a bad seat when it comes to viewing.

 If you turn around to look back you’ll be amazed as the rail car reaches the steep 72.2 % grade toward the top section of the track.